 printf("Your strings were: \n");

-The explanation of the above code is:
+The description of the above-mentioned code is given below: